Hormuz Island: Early modern period

-The rocks show that, over thousands of years that the island of Hormuz gradually rose out of the water, eroded into different shapes.
-The geological age of the Hormuz island is about 600 million years, and its life out of the water is about 50 thousand years.

 Attractions

-Statues Valley

-With a few hundred meters walk to the beach, in a way that silver sands attracts attention, rocks can be seen in many different forms, each is likened to an animal, a sheep's head, poultry and many different Dragons.

 Red Beach

-Hormuz Island has soil rich in red ferrious oxide soil, called “Gelack”.
-It is a valuable mineral for industrial purposes, and it used as a spice in local cuisine, such as sauces and jams.

 The mountain being on the shoreline, makes the red beach and red sea waves an unusual sight.
 Visitors walking along the shore will encounter areas where sand glitters with metal compounds.

-Mangrove forest

-Hormuz island has a forest of mangrove trees.
-The waterways and wild birds with its pristine nature attracts many tourists.
-Sea Forest has trees that live in the saltwater tidal area.
-Sometime most of them submerge in the sea water, but continue to survive.
-Iran’s southern coast is known for its aridity and salty sea water. there is a grassy area, that grows without the need for fresh water.
-In a story this mythical plant is grown from Adam’s tears.

-Dr. Nadalian Museum
+Dr Nadalian Museum

 The Museum of Dr Nadalian in Hormuz Island, also known as the Museum and Gallery of Ahmad Nadalian in Hormuz Island, shows the work of Ahmad Nadalian (born 1963), whose works have been shown in galleries internationally.
-His environmental art projects include rock carvings, and not only his work, but also that of local indigenous women, bones of sea creatures are displayed in his museum, and dolls made of recycled materials.
+His environmental art projects include rock carvings.
+The museum also displays works by local indigenous women, bones of sea creatures, and dolls made of recycled materials.

 The museum was created in March 2009 as the Paradise Art Centre, being renamed in 2012 to its current name.
 Also at this time, its entrance was redesigned with inspiration from local architecture.